Halo: Campaign Evolved: Development

-Halo: Combat Evolved was developed by Bungie as a launch game for Microsoft's debut video game console, the Xbox in November 2001, establishing the Halo franchise as a tentpole first-party series for the platform.
-After Bungie gained independence in 2007, Microsoft, which retained the rights to the Halo property, assembled 343 Industries as a first-party studio that would continue the franchise after the former fulfilled their existing contractual commitments, debuting with a remaster titled Halo: Combat Evolved Anniversary (2011) before ultimately overseeing the "Reclaimer Saga" arc of the series from Halo 4 (2012) to Halo Infinite (2021).
+Halo: Combat Evolved was developed by Bungie as a launch game for Microsoft's Xbox game console in November 2001, establishing the Halo franchise as a tentpole first-party series for the platform.
+After Bungie gained independence in 2007, Microsoft, which retained the rights to the Halo property, assembled 343 Industries as a first-party studio that would continue the franchise, starting with a Combat Evolved remaster titled Halo: Combat Evolved Anniversary (2011).

 In October 2024, 343 Industries announced their formal rebranding as Halo Studios, intentionally done as a way to signal a fundamental change in the development team's internal philosophy, and to provide a clean break between eras of the franchise as previously done with transitioning between Bungie and 343.
-Halo Studios simultaneously announced that multiple future games were in various stages of production, and that they were all set to be developed on the third-party Unreal Engine 5 as opposed to the proprietary Slipspace Engine technology they had created for Infinite.
-Art director Chris Matthews cited Unreal's respective lighting and rendering technologies, Lumen and Nanite, as presenting opportunities for more interactable objects and player experiences, motivating the engine change.
-Studio head Pierre Hintze, who succeeded former 343 Industries lead and founder Bonnie Ross before the transition, described the rebrand as evocative of their intent to "change the recipe" of how Halo games were produced in conjunction with the pivot to a new engine.
+Halo Studios simultaneously announced that multiple future games were in various stages of production, and that they were all set to be developed on the third-party Unreal Engine 5 as opposed to the proprietary Slipspace Engine used for Halo Infinite.
+Art director Chris Matthews cited Unreal's respective lighting and rendering technologies, Lumen and Nanite, as presenting opportunities for more interactive objects and player experiences, motivating the engine change.
+Studio head Pierre Hintze described the rebrand as evocative of their intent to "change the recipe" of how Halo games were produced in conjunction with the pivot to a new engine.

-Among their new projects in Unreal Engine 5, Halo Studios initiated development on Campaign Evolved as a means of defining a fresh starting point for new players with little knowledge of the Halo storyline and universe, while laying the groundwork for future games in anticipation of both the franchise's 25th anniversary, and the growth in the potential addressable audience from a PlayStation release, a historical first for Halo after being a platform exclusive for Xbox consoles and Windows since inception.
+Halo Studios conceived Campaign Evolved as a means of defining a fresh starting point for new players with little knowledge of the Halo storyline and universe, while laying the groundwork for future games in anticipation of both the franchise's 25th anniversary, and the growth in the potential addressable audience from a PlayStation release, a historical first for Halo after being a platform exclusive for Xbox consoles and Windows since inception.
 Despite the graphics front-end being created in Unreal Engine 5, the team preserved elements of code from the original Blam engine created by Bungie and iterated on by 343 Industries, as a means of retaining Combat Evolved's distinct physics and computer-controlled enemy behavior.
-Game director Greg Hermann asserted that the move to Unreal also enabled the team to refocus on the implementation of gameplay and content by relying on the technical support of Epic Games, as opposed to simultaneously managing engine and design responsibilities as they did creating Slipspace and producing Infinite.
+Game director Greg Hermann asserted that the move to Unreal also enabled the team to refocus on the implementation of gameplay and content by relying on the technical support of Epic Games, as opposed to simultaneously managing engine and design responsibilities as they did with Infinite.